barnabycolby/MMM-Carousel/README.md

-# MMM-Carousel w/ Slide Navigation
+# MMM-Carousel with Slide Navigation

 > This is an extension to the [MagicMirror²](https://github.com/MichMich/MagicMirror) project, allowing the modules to be displayed in a rotating carousel instead of displaying all of them at once.
 > This version of the module was forked from [barnabycolby's MMM-Carousel](https://github.com/barnabycolby/MMM-Carousel).